Salads

 Herring under a fur coat recipe Herring Under a Fur Coat

-Fresh cucumber salad in sour cream recipe Fresh Cucumber Salad in Sour Cream
+Recipe for fresh cucumber salad in sour cream Fresh Cucumber Salad with Sour Cream

 Fruit and cream salad recipe Fruit and Cream Salad